syedumerahmedcode/factorial/README.md

 ## Introduction

+_Recursion_ is a way of solving problems by having a function calling itself or it solves a smaller subset of the problem.
+This goes on till an exit condition is reached.

+## Factorial

 A _factorial_ is the product of all the positive numbers less than or equal to _n_.
 It is denoted by n!.
 The formula for it is as follows:

 ```text